Skip to content

 Cross-Origin Resource Sharing (CORS)

-This feature is in the experimental channel.
+The HTTPRouteCORS feature has been part of the Standard Channel since v1.5.0.
 For more information on release channels, refer to our versioning guide.

 The HTTPRoute resource can be used to configure Cross-Origin Resource Sharing (CORS).
 CORS is a security feature that allows or denies web applications running at one domain to make requests for resources from a different domain.